danlynn/claudia-app-template/README.md

 The `bash`, `logs`, and `synctime` are helper scripts that you can use to interact with the claudia docker image.

-The `config` and `credentials` in the `.aws` directory are default config files that you can edit to provide your own credentials and preferences for aws region, etc.
+The `config` and `credentials` in the `.aws` directory are default config files that you can edit to provide your own credentials and preferences for aws region, etc.  This is a project-specific configuration.
+Thus, if you launch additional claudia docker containers from other lambda project directories, they will all use their own project directory's aws configuration.

 The .gitignore simply lists the `.aws` directory to be ignored.